whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - Build Spiritual Strength with Others.md

 It would be hard enough to grow up surrounded by these hurtful qualities and then embrace a way of life based on integrity, generosity, and deep connection instead.
 It becomes immensely harder when authorities sabotage solidarity, train people for obedience, spread lies, murder spiritual leaders, abuse children, and keep people in poverty.

+The Zapatistas showed that the path to freedom will be difficult and dangerous, yet every one of them chose to walk it so they could escape this terrible way of life and create a healthy nation instead.
+And you could walk a similar path.**

-The only way to change this is to form new healthy communities with real solidarity despite all the challenges, where people share generously and stand for what's right for each other and the Earth, knowing each person has the others' backs no matter what.
+You can help form new healthy communities with real solidarity despite all the challenges, where people share generously and stand for what's right for each other and the Earth, knowing each person has the others' backs no matter what.**

-Don't be surprised if you and your friends sometimes fall short.
-That is to be expected given how we have been raised and all the new skills and perspectives we must learn and practice.
-When somebody behaves in ways that miss the high standards, practice forgiveness -- and then aim higher!

-Aiming high will be joyful, because despite centuries of oppression, this truth remains: Being treated with care and respect, feeding others and being fed, meeting life's needs with meaningful work, and living closely with open-hearted people feels wonderful.
-And it feels so incredibly wonderful because _this is who we really are._
+Despite centuries of oppression, this truth remains: Being treated with care and respect, feeding others and being fed, meeting life's needs with meaningful work, and living closely with open-hearted people feels wonderful.
+It feels so incredibly wonderful because _this is who we really are._**

 We are healthy nations; each one of us has the same urges towards gratitude, integrity, sharing, and all the other beautiful qualities described in this book, even if some people have learned to ignore those urges in order to survive in their unhealthy nation.

-Every one of us has deep love to give.
-Every one of us can embrace and live these qualities at any time, finding and attracting like-minded and like-hearted people, and generating healthy communities as we move through life.

 So spread the good news!
 Healthy nations do exist, and for those of us trapped in unhealthy nations, it doesn't need to be this way.
 Cultivate your spiritual strength, and build deep relationships with other people and the Earth.